jacobmammoliti/hashitalks2024/README.md

 This repository contains all the code used in my HashiTalks 2024 demo.

+## Disclaimer

+I do some pretty questionable things in this repository as far as security and "best practices" are concerned in exchange for ease of automating the demo.
+This includes:

+- Generating a Vault AppRole Secret ID early and through Terraform
+- Using the Vault root token to configure the Vault environment
+- Passing the AppRole Secret ID into Cloud Run through Terraform as an environment variable
+- Creating the users table in the SQL creation statement

+In addition to these things, I'm using AppRole to authenticate to Vault as opposed to GCP auth due to restrictions in the current environment that I'm running this in.
+The environment has an organizational policy in-place to stop the creation of service account keys (good practice) and because Vault is running in HCP, I cannot leverage IAM and a service account to broker the authentication the GCP auth method needs.

 ## Setting Up the Environment

 The environment for this demo comprises of two three components provisioned with Terraform: